zwbetz-gh/zwbetz/content/blog/deploy-a-site-to-github-pages/index.md

 There's a python package called `ghp-import` that does the heavy lifting for you.
 All you have to do is build your site as normal.

-The following is a stripped down version of necessary steps.
+The following is a stripped-down version of necessary steps.
 For a more fleshed-out version, see <https://github.com/zwbetz-gh/github-pages-deploy-pleasejs>

 ## Demo